 In full extension, the ring drops over the joint manually or by gravity.
 Spring loaded pull rod may be added that drives the drop lock down automatically so that individual need not bend to lock and unlock the joint.

-An internal or plunger lock may also be used in place of external lock.
+An internal or plunger lock may also be used in place of the external lock.
 In this, when the knee is fully extended, the plunger snaps into a notch on the proximal end of the lower uprights and the knee joint is automatically locked

 A thigh release may be incorporated.